zaida-rivai/rwot11-the-hague/draft-documents/verfiable-credentials-holder-binding.md

 - verify that the holder is authorized to present the credential
 - ...

-TBD: A method to validate that the intended [**which party has the intended intention?**] Holder presented a set of VCs wrapped in a VP.
+TBD: A method to validate that the intended [**RJ: which party has the intended intention?**] Holder presented a set of VCs wrapped in a VP.

 It binds the following together: